kmcurry/ez-rm/README.md

 What else does EZ-RM Do?
 ------------------------
 We want EZ-RM to stay EZ so we'll avoid getting carried away with imagined features.
 One key capability of EZ-RM is the Business Templates feature.
 Business Templates are customizable add-ons for common business work flows.
 EZ-RM does the bearish work of creating a relationships database using data you already have.
-Business Templates are a way to put contacts from your database into typical work flows.
+Use Business Templates to put contacts into typical work flows like: fundraising campaign, leadership recruiting drive, new business capture and more.